cidgoh/PathogenVariantOntology/README.md

-# PathogenVariantOntology
+# Variant Impact Reporting Ontology (VIRO)
-An application ontology for describing pathogen mutations, their functional effects, and links to literature evidence.
-This is a slice of GenEpiO.
+The Variant Impact Reporting Ontology (VIRO) is an application ontology for describing pathogen mutations, their functional effects, and links to literature evidence.
+This is a slice of [GenEpiO](https://github.com/GenEpiO/genepio).